 The BBC experiments really did occur.
 One was in 1983, and the other was in 1984 on the show Tomorrow's World.
 Another was later done on German TV in 1985.
 Read more about it at Morphogenetic Fields and Beyond.

 Things that DON'T exist in the real world

 The following things were totally made up for the game and do not exist in the real world.

-- All-Ice - There ARE urban legends about a mummy that was aboard the Titanic and put a curse on it.
-However, these seem to be unfounded.
+- All-Ice - While there are urban legends about a mummy that was aboard the Titanic and put a curse on it, they seem to be unfounded.
 The mummy in the urban legend was said to be that of the Priestess Amun-Ra.
 The name "All-Ice" was made up for the game.